Our Culinary Farm

 Innovation

 We are a living laboratory not limited by normal farming constraints.
 Our continuous improvement and eyes-open approach encourages experimentation.
 The overwhelming diversity around us is an ever-present reminder that there’s always a better way.
 Every season we improve what we already do.
 Every year we add a laundry list of new plants to the mix and always introduce a new challenge.
-An early season herb house, tender microgreens and seed sprouts, cultivated mushrooms, egg-laying chickens, a windmill, solar power grid, closed-loop mariponic systems producing plants from living fish effluent, the list goes on!
+An early season greenhouse and herb house, tender microgreens and seed sprouts, cultivated mushrooms, egg-laying chickens, closed-loop mariponic systems producing plants from living fish effluent, the list goes on!

 Education